Steve Bisley: Career

 Also a stage actor, Bisley has appeared in drama productions.
 His stage roles include parts in Ray Lawler's Summer of the Seventeenth Doll (1985 and 1995) and as Banjo Paterson in the musical theatre production of The Man from Snowy River: Arena Spectacular (2002).
 In 2003, he presented a season of television documentaries on the National Geographic Channel.

 From 2007 to 2009, Bisley played CMDR Steve Marshall in Sea Patrol.
 From 2016 to 2018, he was seen in the first two series of Doctor Doctor, playing the father of the lead character.
 In 2016, he appeared as Harry Firth in the two-part Australian miniseries Brock on Network Ten.
 The miniseries was based on the life of Australian motor racing legend Peter Brock.

 In 2013, Bisley appeared as Dan Cody in Baz Luhrmann's adaptation of The Great Gatsby.
 He was also seen in the Australian films Red Hill (2010) and Boar (2017).
 He has revealed that he turned down a role in Baz Luhrmann's 1996 film Romeo + Juliet because he read the script and thought "this is going nowhere".
 In 2022 he appeared in Mystery Road:Origins.

 In 2013, Bisley published his first book, Stillways: A Memoir.
 The book recounted his life growing up in Lake Munmorah, finishing when he was in his mid-teens.
 The book was well received and was subsequently shortlisted for the 2014 Douglas Stewart Prize for Non-Fiction in the NSW Premier's Literary Awards, the Queensland Literary Awards, and the 2014 National Biography Award.
 In 2017, Bisley published his second book, a memoir called All the Burning Bridges.
 Picking up where Stillways had left off, it covered his adult life.

-He has said he does not plan to write any more memoirs.
-Instead, he is concentrating on writing his first novel.
+He appeared as Bear O'Rourke in the 2024 TV mini-series Human Error.
+In 2026 he had a supporting role in the Amazon Prime comedy-drama Deadloch.
+For this, he won a Silver Logie for Best Actor in a Comedy.